liamjdavis/liamjdavis.github.io/content/publication/preprint4/index.md

 ---

-We make optimizations in the form of clause learning and directional heuristics on the Stålmarck procedure for boolean satisfiability.
-This research explores how modern SAT solving techniques can enhance the classical Stålmarck algorithm, making it more practical for industry applications.
+We develop an open source modern re-implementation Stålmarck procedure for boolean satisfiability, and explore two strategies in CDB and DPO to improve the performance of the procedure.